joniec2/joniec2/README.md

 - 👋 Hi, I’m @joniec2
-- 👀 I’m interested in gym, IT
+- 👀 I’m interested in gym, IT, latino dance
 - 🌱 I’m currently learning flask and django apps
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: 2 ways